amix/vimrc/sources_non_forked/lightline.vim/README.md

 landscape is my colorscheme, which is a high-contrast cterm-supported colorscheme, available at https://github.com/itchyny/landscape.vim

+For screenshots of all available colorshemes, see [this file](colorscheme.md).

 ## Why yet another clone of powerline?
 + [vim-powerline](https://github.com/Lokaltog/vim-powerline) is a nice plugin, but deprecated.
 + [powerline](https://github.com/powerline/powerline) is a nice plugin, but difficult to configure.
-+ [vim-airline](https://github.com/vim-airline/vim-airline) is a nice plugin, but it uses too much functions of other plugins, which should be done by users in `.vimrc`.
++ [vim-airline](https://github.com/vim-airline/vim-airline) is a nice plugin, but it uses too many functions of other plugins, which should be done by users in `.vimrc`.

 ## Spirit of this plugin
 + Minimalism.
 The core script is very small to achieve enough functions as a statusline plugin.